 7. Finish your Gantt chart with these styling tips.

-Now that your Gantt chart is created, you can further style it to optimize its layout and legibility.
+Now that you've finished creating a Gantt chart in Excel, you can further style it to optimize its layout and legibility.
 Here are a few suggestions in this respect.

 Right-click on the first task bar and choose Format Data Series to open the Format Data Series control.
 Under the Series Options header, you will find the Gap Width control.
 Sliding it up or down will increase or reduce the size of the task bars on your Gantt chart.
 Play around until you find something that best works for you.